Make-School-Labs/BEW-1.3-JWT-with-Node-Starter/readme.md

 # Instructions for using JWT with Node.js

-### At the end of this activity you should be able successfully create a token, verify the token to be able to login and access the protected route on the [home page](http://localhost:3000).
+### At the end of this activity you should successfully create a token, verify the token so that you can login and also access the protected route on the [home page](http://localhost:3000).

 In this exercise you are to: